quietui/quiet/docs/docs/customizing.md

 TODO:

+- explain how color palettes are generated and when to NOT use primitives
-- explain how to customize tokens
+- explain how light and dark mode tokens map to palettes
+- let users change base colors right in the docs
 - find a nice way to show off base tokens
-- let users change base colors right in the docs
 - list out all other tokens and what they do

 <div class="colors">